binance/binance-api-postman/README.md

 ## How to import Collections

-## How to import environment
-- Download the environment json file
-- Open the postman app

 - Click the button `Manage Environments`(gear icon) from the top right of Postman console (Postman Mac version)
     <p align="center"><img src="https://raw.githubusercontent.com/binance-exchange/binance-api-postman/assets/postman/1.png"/></p>